 Who is Affected by Macular Degeneration?

 Macular degeneration most commonly affects people over 50 years of age.
 Macular degeneration in older people is referred to as age-related macular degeneration.
 Approximately 2% of people over 50 years of age have age-related macular degeneration, increasing to about 20% in those over 85 years of age.
 In fact, in older people, age-related macular degeneration is the most common cause of visual impairment.
-Macular degeneration is more common in women than in men, although the reasons for this are not fully understood.
-In rare cases, young people can also be affected.
-This is usually caused by a genetic condition.
+Additional risk factors include smoking, diet, family history and vascular disease.
+Occasionally macular degeneration can affect young people, but this would usually be secondary to rare genetic conditions.